hyperledger/iroha/docs/source/guides/actor.md

 ## Properties

-- Everything is an actor (no main function in erlang or elixir - just start an actor)
+- Everything is an actor (no main function in erlang or elixir, just start an actor)
 - An actor receives and reacts in certain ways to messages:
   + Send messages to other actors
   + Create new actors